 Cost of Doing Business

-- $300 filing fee/ $25 periodic report
+- $300 filing fee/ $0 annual report

-Starting Your Texas LLC
+Phase One: Starting Your Texas LLC

 Step 1: Name Your Texas LLC

-Use a free business name search tool to ensure your company’s desired name is available.
-If the name is unavailable, try a free business name generator to help ideate alternative names.
+Tip: Use a free business name search tool to ensure your company’s desired name is available.

 Step 2: Establish Ownership

-Required number of members
+Required Number of Members